shrinerb/shrine/CONTRIBUTING.md

 Code of Conduct
 ===============

-Everyone interacting in the Bundler project’s codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [Shrine code of conduct].
+Everyone interacting in the Shrine project’s codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [Shrine code of conduct].

 [ruby-shrine]: https://groups.google.com/forum/#!forum/ruby-shrine